THINGS TO KEEP IN MIND AS YOUR ACTING CAREER ADVANCES:

 Advancing an acting career is a series of calculated risks.
 You establish a good thing you eventually may walk away from in hopes of finding a better thing.
 To pay off, that takes guts and a good sense of what you can do and what you're stepping into.

 It can be scary, but moving forward as an actor (e.g., moving to a bigger city for more opportunity) is sort of like pressing a bet that is already paying off.

-Taking a well-considered calculated risk can often pays off.
-Crazy or naive betting is almost always a losing proposition.
-You don’t pack all your money in a suitcase and head Caesar’s Palace, plunk your money down on the craps table and say, “Gimme the dice!
-How do I play this?”
+Taking a well-considered calculated risk can pay off or not.
+But crazy or naive betting is almost always a losing proposition.
+You don't pack all your money in a suitcase and head Caesar's Palace, plunk your money down on the craps table and say, "Gimme the dice!
+How do I play this?"

 So the project of becoming an actor is not for the timid or faint of heart.
-It takes guts and savvy.
-An actor must take chances, sometimes big ones, with your career as well as your art.
+It takes guts and selects for savvy gamblers.
+An actor must take chances, sometimes big ones, with your career as well as your art to advance your game.

 Be prepared for your reputation and career to “start back at zero” when you move to a bigger city or market:

 You may be an established "pro" in your home town, so it may come as a shock that you reset your "success meter" at zero when you start over in a new city.
 Why?
 Because those that create and cast don’t yet know or trust you.